Kate Upton ‘Lip Sync Battle’ Episode Teased, Upton ‘Baby One More Time’ Performance Oozes Sex Appeal [Video]

 The format of Lip Sync Battle is that two celebrities take turns lip syncing to famous songs.
 The contestants are judged by hosts L.L.
 Cool J and Chrissy Teigen, with an audience vote determining the winner at the end of each episode.
 A post about the upcoming episode was placed on the Twitter account for the show, giving fans advance notice that Kate Upton will be facing off against Rickey Martin this week.

 Past episodes have included participants like John Legend, Mike Tyson, Wanda Sykes, Channing Tatum, Jimmy Fallon, and even Jay Leno.
 Following the Kate Upton vs. Ricky Martin showdown, the April 27 episode will be Taye Diggs vs. Ne-Yo.
-These episodes are a continuation of season three for the show, which will continue airing through the spring months.
+These episodes are a continuation of Season 3 for the show, which will continue airing through the spring months.
 The publicity and buzz surrounding Upton’s episode are sure to bring in more future viewers.

 The Kate Upton Lip Sync Battle takes place at 10 p.m.
 PT/ET on Thursday (April 20), following two older episodes of the program.
 At 9 p.m.
 PT/ET it is Nina Dobrev vs. Tim Tebow and then at 9:30 p.m.
 PT/ET it’s Justin Bieber vs. Deion Sanders.
 Both episodes should draw some viewers, but the main event is certainly Upton’s Baby One More Time performance that is creating a lot of buzz on social media.
 Past episodes of the show can also be found On Demand for viewers that subscribe through Comcast.